KL-PL1/Kmbox-Net-guide/README.md

 9. This massage only appears when you install the driver for the first time.

-10. Go On your Second Pc Windows Setting search network and Internet look for you Kmbox Image and set this Image
+10. Go On your Second Pc Windows Setting search network and Internet look for you Kmbox and set this
 11. ![Dashboard](Images/Enterhere.jpg)

 IP address: 192.168.2.100